mozilla/subhub/README.md

 This is the `git describe --abbrev=7` value, useful for describing the code version.
 This is available in the git repo as well as when deployed to AWS Lambda.

 ### PROFILING_ENABLED
-This is the Boolean flag to indicate if profiling is enabled in the application.
+This is a Boolean flag to indicate if profiling is enabled in the application.

 ## doit
 http://pydoit.org/